 What is a Municipal Light Plant?

 Municipal light plants are locally owned utilities.
 If you get your bill from _______ Power and Light, you probably live in a Muni!
 Fifty-two towns in Massachusetts are served by one of the forty-one municipal light plants.
-Residents of Muni towns make up 13% of all energy customers in the state.
+Residents of Muni towns make up 13% of all energy customers in the Commonwealth of Massachusetts.
 Muni’s have unique opportunities to lead on clean energy and sustainability.
 You’re in the right place to learn more about the Green Muni Action team and how Municipal Light Plant towns fit into the energy picture in general.

 Local Control for Local Clean Energy!
 If you live in a light plant town you can take action now and speak to the decision makers in your utility directly.
-Because Muni Light Plants are owned by towns, they are run by elected officials, who answer only to the voters, and not to Wall Street.
+Because Municipal Light Plants are owned by towns, they are run by elected officials, who answer only to the voters, and not to Wall Street.
 Munis are all about local control.

 See MCAN’s fact sheet on Municipal Light Plants here.